 Implementation and performance optimization

-LafargeHolcim Affordable Housing initiative, focusing on innovative solutions for the construction, renovation and extension of affordable houses, has provided 400,000 people with decent housing in 20 countries as of January 2016.
+LafargeHolcim Affordable Housing initiative, focusing on innovative solutions for the construction, renovation and extension of affordable houses,

 Based on a global scan of affordable housing solutions, we surfaced the opportunity for Larfarge in 2010, which led to LafargeHolcim Affordable Housing initiative.